mnbjhu/neo4k/README.md

     limit(25)
     many(title, averageRating)
 }.build()
-graph.findBestRatedMovies().forEach { println(it) }
+graph.findBestRatedMovies() // List<Pair<String, Double>>
 ```

-You can chain queries together using the 'with' function which parses on the return of the previous query.
+You can chain queries together using the 'with' function which passes on the return of the previous query.